bobalazek/my-budgeteer/README.md

 ## Development

-Just run `yarn rw dev` and you are ready to go1
+Just run `yarn rw dev` and you are ready to go!

+### Database

+Once you update the `api/db/schema.prisma` file, you'll need to run `yarn redwood prisma migrate dev` to generate the migrations.

+## Deployment

+TODO